Studying mathematics opens up careers in a range of sectors such as IT, finance, engineering, space science and teaching

 Further study is a popular option for mathematics graduates.
 Postgraduate study at Masters level, for example, can be useful for some maths-related careers such as operational research, medical statistics in pharmaceutical companies, meteorology and engineering design.
 A PhD may also be helpful for finding work in these areas and is essential for academic careers.

-You could study a specific statistics course, such as applied, medical and official statistics.
+Alternatively, you could study a specific statistics course, such as applied, medical and official statistics, to gain in-depth knowledge of a particular area of statistics.

-Postgraduate qualifications are also available to take you into other careers such as teaching, IT or marketing.
+Postgraduate qualifications are also available in other career areas such as IT or marketing.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in mathematics.